AS-Hurley/School_Management_System/README.md

 - **Additional Learning:** To implement certain features of the project successfully, I had to explore online resources to fill knowledge gaps.
 Some of the resources I found immensely helpful include:
     - Microsoft SQL documentation
     - W3 Schools, which is agreat resource that makes SQL clearer and more accessible.
-There I found an explanation of the TIMEDIFF function and clarification on the syntax of ASE expressions, among other things
+There I found an explanation of the DATEDIFF function and clarification on the syntax of CASE expressions, among other things
     - Stack Overflow, where I got information on installing OLE DB drivers and some clarification on CASE statements with aggregate functions
     - Codeproject, where I found a function that actually works to display time in HH:MM format
     - Dataquest, for explanation and examples of window functions

 - **Excel Data Import Challenge:** One significant challenge I encountered at the project's outset was inserting values into SQL Server from Excel.
 My initial plan was to export data as CSV and perform bulk inserts.
 However, I encountered a hurdle when dealing with Excel sheets containing diacritics, which couldn't be preserved in the export.
 This led me to:
     - Conduct extensive research